relaytools/go-wsstat/README.md

 ## Install

-The package requires Go 1.18 or higher.
-It can be installed using the `go get` command:
+The package has been tested to work with Go 1.18.
+Install to use in your project with `go get`:

 ```bash
 go get github.com/jakobilobi/go-wsstat